Pixel Repair

 Partially improvedDefect is less visible but still present in some patterns.Run another controlled session and retest consistently.

-No changeDefect behavior is stable despite extended sessions.Classify as likely dead/hardware-level and escalate.
+No changeDefect behavior is stable despite extended sessions.Treat it as likely hardware-level, re-test once, then leave repair.

 Follow-Up Workflow